Spencer Torkelson Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.91).
+- The White Sox's 4.90 team ERA ranks 26th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender 195 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to allow 196 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- Urena starts for the first time this season for the White Sox.
+- The White Sox are sending Scholtens (1-7) to the mound for his 10th start of the season.
+He is 1-7 with a 4.38 ERA and 48 strikeouts in 74 2/3 innings pitched.

-- It's the first appearance this season for the 31-year-old righty, and his first outing in more than a year.
+- The right-hander last pitched on Monday against the Kansas City Royals, when he tossed 3 2/3 innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.